lezer-parser/website/site/docs/guide/index.md

 will be used to match the entire input.
 It'll usually contain something that repeats, like `statement+`.

-Some of the terms definitions in the example have a colon after the term name.
-These define a _tag_ for that term.
-By default, matched terms do not appear in the output tree.
-They only do when you define a tag for them.
+You'll notice that the example has some terms starting with lowercase letter, and some that are capitalized.
+This difference is significant.
+Capitalized rules will show up as nodes in the syntax tree produced by the parser, lower-case rules will not.

+(If you are writing rule names in a script that doesn't have case, you can use an underscore at the start of a name to indicate that the rule should not be in the tree.)

 ### Operators

 The grammar notation supports the repetition operators `*` (any number of repetitions of the thing before), `+` (one or more repetitions), and `?` (optional, zero or one repetitions).
-These have high precedence and only apply to the thing directly in front of them.
+These have high precedence and only apply to the element directly in front of them.

 The pipe `|` character is used to represent choice, matching either of the expressions on its sides.
 It can, of course, be repeated to